Digi4Docs/digi4docs/README.md

 # Digi4Docs
 ## The Project
-The for Digi4Docs is a tool what can help schools to document students' digital skills.
+Digi4Docs is a tool that can help schools to document students' digital skills.
 This software is a simple prototype that was developed as part of my master's thesis.
 The software provides the following functionalities:

 ### Security / Login
 The application is password protected.
 Each user receives a personal access with e-mail and password.
 Everyone can change his own profile data.
 Furthermore, a forgotten password function is available.